bigwiv/Biopython-cn/chr11.rst

     >>> atom = structure[0]['A'][100]['CA']

-11.3??Disorder
+11.3  Disorder
 --------------

 Bio.PDB can handle both disordered atoms and point mutations (i.e. a Gly and an Ala residue in the same position).

-11.3.1??General approach
+11.3.1  General approach
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Disorder should be dealt with from two points of view: the atom and the
 residue points of view.
 In general, we have tried to encapsulate all the
 complexity that arises from disorder.
 If you just want to loop over all
-C¶¡ atoms, you do not care that some residues have a disordered side
+CŒ± atoms, you do not care that some residues have a disordered side
 chain.
 On the other hand it should also be possible to represent
 disorder completely in the data structure.
 Therefore, disordered atoms
 or residues are stored in special objects that behave as if there is no